hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

  * If the relationship between dependent & independent variable is well approximated by a linear model, linear regression will outperform tree based model.
  * If there is a high non-linearity & complex relationship between dependent & independent variables, a tree model will outperform a classical regression method.
  * If you need to build a model which is easy to explain to people, a decision tree model will always do better than a linear model.
 Decision tree models are even simpler to interpret than linear regression!
+ * High cardinality - Information gain ratio.
+In decision tree learning, Information gain ratio is a ratio of information gain to the intrinsic information.
+It is used to reduce a bias towards multi-valued attributes by taking the number and size of branches into account when choosing an attribute.
+ * Decision trees are not affected by missing values

 -- Linear Regression